IgniteUI/igniteui-docfx/en/components/charts/features/chart-overlays.md

 ## Angular Financial Overlays

-You can also plot built-in financial overlays and indicators in Ignite UI for Angular [Stock Chart](../types/stock-chart.md).
+You can also plot built-in financial overlays and indicators in Angular [Stock Chart](../types/stock-chart.md).

 ## Additional Resources